Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 ⚠️
 ```

-The `Name` field may optionally be omitted for all subsequent log requests.
+The `Name` field may optionally be omitted from all subsequent log requests.
 In that case, the previously submitted value will be used.

 ```
 Name: John Doe